Ram-1403/ARM-based-RISC-Processor-Design/README.md

-# ARM-Compatible 32-Bit Single-Cycle RISC Processor
+# ARM-Based 32-Bit Single-Cycle RISC Processor
 ### *A Comprehensive Implementation in Verilog HDL for Educational and Research Applications*

 <div align="center">